How To Make Homemade Pickles

 - Add the jars/lids to a large stockpot and bring to a boil, Boil for 10-15 minutes to sanitize.
 Remove from water with sanitized tongs and place on a clean dishtowel to cool.

 - Place 1 teaspoon of pickling spices into the jar; pack in cucumbers.
-Pour boiling vinegar mixture over cucumbers to within 1/2 inch of rim (head space) add the lids and tighten.
+Pour boiling vinegar mixture over cucumbers to within 1/2 inch of rim (head space) add the lids and tighten (fingertip tight).

 - Add the filled jars to the stockpot, boil for 10 minutes for pint jars and 15 minutes for quart jars according to manufacturers directions.

-- Remove from water and place on a towel.
-Let cool, make sure that the lid has no give when pushed on to ensure a proper seal.
+- Remove jars from water and place on a towel to cool for 12-24 hours.
+When cooled make sure that the lid has no give when pushed on to ensure a proper seal.
+Store in a cool, dark location.